khimo/khimo.github.io/bli-guides/_help_drivers/halo.md

 ## Connecting

-The Beoremote Halo should be previously configured and connected to the network using the Bang&Olufsen app.
+The Beoremote Halo should be previously configured and connected to the network using the Bang & Olufsen app.
 Devices are automatically discovered and should simply be added as BLI resources on the BLI's Setup website.
+In cases where discovery is not working, because the device is in a different physical network, you may add the resource by using a fixed IP.
+This is not recommended, and while doing it, you should be careful when defining the IP and making the appropriate IP reservation for the Halo, to avoid IP collisions in the network.

 ### Adding the resource
 A Halo should be added as a resource in the *Resources* tab, under the *B&O Halo Remote* system.
 If the device is connected to the same network as the BLI, it will appear after clicking *Show discovered resources*.